 Managing Depression Among Residents

-This datapoint is a measure of the percent of long-term residents who are demonstrating signs of depression.
+This metric is a measure of the percentage of long-term care patients who are showing symptoms of depression.

 Appropriate Vaccine Usage